Sundin/sundin.github.io/_drafts/a-successful-testing-strategy.md

 ## Guidelines

+In this section I will describe a number of best practices I find useful to keep in mind when writing tests.
+TODO: put in separate post?

 ### Ownership and Scope
 The team owning the functionality should also own the entire test stack testing that functionality.
 That means no separate QA/testing role or team within the organization.
 Building software is a team effort and it is crucial that automated tests is considered a first-class citizen of your development process, as opposed to something that is half-heartedly latched on retrospectively after the code has already been written.